-Elgg provides a mechanism of overriding write permissions check through the permissions_check plugin hook.
+Elgg provides a mechanism of overriding write permissions check through the permissions_check event.
 This is useful for allowing plugin write to all accessible entities regardless of access settings.
 Entities that are hidden, however, will still be unavailable to the plugin.

-Hooking permissions_check
+Extending permissions_check

-In your plugin, you must register the plugin hook for permissions_check.
+In your plugin, you must register the event for permissions_check.